OpenDataology/LicenseGPT/README.md

 ## Model Training
 ![image](https://github.com/OpenDataology/LicenseGPT/blob/main/assets/Instruction%20Finetune%20Training.png)
-The file of our checkpoint generated after we fine-tuned it is upload to [Google Drive](https://drive.google.com/drive/folders/1URY870taz1LU-kb2MCNp3xug11_Z6RMB) :https://drive.google.com/drive/folders/1URY870taz1LU-kb2MCNp3xug11_Z6RMB.
+The file of our checkpoint generated after we fine-tuned it is upload to [Google Drive](https://drive.google.com/drive/folders/1URY870taz1LU-kb2MCNp3xug11_Z6RMB).

 ## Prompt template
-You can see the prompt we tried from the file  `templates`.
+You can see the prompt we tried from the file  `prompt templates`.
-Up to now, we are using the file `templates/license_master_v4.json `.
+Up to now, we are using the file `prompt templates/license_master_v4.json `.

 # Computing resources
 NVIDIA GeForce RTX 3090